Trucking

 Impacts to traffic vary by region

 Current traffic volumes vary from a low of 200-300 vehicles on the road each day between Tok and Delta Junction to more than 25,000 vehicles on the road each day near Fairbanks.
-Ore trucking will increase traffic by 5-20% along the rural portions of the route.
+Trucking increases traffic by 5-20% along the rural portions of the route.

 Traffic increase is <1% IN FAIRBANKS and typically 5-20% along the route